Positioning your baby for breastfeedingBreastfeeding positions; Bonding with your baby

 This hold works best for full-term babies.
 Some new mothers have trouble guiding the baby's mouth to their breast in this hold.
-If you have had a C-section, your baby may put too much pressure on your stomach in this hold.
+If you have had a cesarean birth (C-section), your baby may put too much pressure on your stomach in this hold.

 - Sit in a comfortable chair with arm rests or a bed with pillows.

-- Hold your baby in your lap on her side so that her face, stomach, and knees are facing you.
+- Hold your baby on your lap, lying on the side so that the face, stomach, and knees are facing you.

-- Tuck her lower arm under your arm.
+- Tuck your baby's lower arm under your arm.

 - If you are nursing on the right breast, hold your baby's head in the crook of your right arm.
-Use your arm and hand to support her neck, back, and bottom.
+Use your arm and hand to support the neck, back, and bottom.

-- Keep her knees snug against your body.
+- Keep your baby's knees snug against your body.

 - If your nipple hurts, see if your baby has slipped down and the knees are facing the ceiling instead of being tucked in next to your side.
 Adjust your baby's position if you need to.

 Use the football hold if you had a C-section.
-This hold is good for babies that have trouble latching on because you have a lot of control over guiding their head.
+This hold is good for babies that have trouble latching on because you can guide their head.
 Women with large breasts or flat nipples also like the football hold.

-- Hold the baby at your side, under your arm.
+- Hold your baby at your side, under your arm.

 SIDE LYING POSITION

-Use this position if you had a C-section or a hard delivery, making sitting up hard.
+Use this position if you had a C-section or a hard delivery that makes it hard for you to sit up.
 You can use this position when you are lying in bed.